 Registered Psychologists are licensed through the College of Psychologists of British Columbia and must have a PhD.
 They administer psychological tests, diagnose mental health disorders, and perform psychotherapy.
 The cost of seeing a Psychologist ranges from $150-$220 per session, depending on the services being provided.
 Some extended health care plans cover this cost.

 Psychiatrists are medical doctors that specialize in Psychiatry after graduating with their MD.
 Psychiatrists often prescribe medications to help their clients control mental health symptoms.
 Certain mental health issues benefit from medication to help control symptoms and allow the person to increase other healthy coping strategies like exercise, healthy eating and attending talk therapy.
 Psychiatrists also perform psychotherapy similar to Registered Psychologists and Registered Clinical Counsellors.
 Referral to a psychiatrist can be obtained by your family physician.
 If you do not have a family physician, here is a list of physicians accepting new patients.
 Seeing a psychiatrist is usually covered under MSP.

 There are almost countless models of psychotherapy.
-Models of therapy we utilize revolve around the strengths of each individual client, and the importance of creating a strong, trusting therapeutic relationship.
+Models of therapy we utilize are evidence-based and revolve around the strengths of each individual client.
+We also practice from an intersectional feminist lens, which means that we focus on empowerment and insights vs. prescriptions and advice-giving.
 If you are more interested in specific models of therapy we utilize, please see our Who We Are bios to learn more.